27 Brilliantly British Restaurants For Your London Bucketlist

 The Restaurant at Home House

 A gorgeous members club in the heart of Marylebone, Home House’s restaurant celebrates the very best of seasonal British produce.
-Everything here is spot on – from the stunning Georgian-style interiors, to a line-up of excellent fine wines by the glass.
+Everything here is spot on – from the stunning Georgian-style interiors to a line-up of excellent fine wines by the glass.

 On the menu you’ll find the likes of Wye Valley asparagus with poached egg, truffle hollandaise and radishes; and butterflied sea bass with garden peas, spring vegetables and citrus dressing.